mosip/documentation/docs/ABIS-APIs.md

 1 | Internal error - Unknown
 2 | Aborted
 3 | Unexpected error
-4 | Unable to serve the request
-5 | Missing reference id
+4 | Unable to serve the request - Invalid request Structure 5 | Missing referenceId (in request body)
-6 | Missing request id
+6 | Missing requestId (in request body)
-7 | Unable to fetch biometric details
-8 | Missing reference URL
+7 | Unable to fetch biometric details (using referenceURL) 8 | Missing reference URL (in request body)
-9 | Missing requesttime
+9 | Missing requesttime (in request body)
-10 | Unable to serve insert request - reference id already exists 11 | Unable to serve insert request - CBEFF has no data 12 | Unable to serve identify request - reference id not found
+10 | referenceId already exists (in ABIS)
+11 | CBEFF has no data
+12 | referenceId not found (in ABIS)
+13 | invalid version
+14 | invalid id
+15 | invalid requesttime format
+16 | invalid CBEFF format

 # ABIS Operations
 The following operations are supported by MOSIP: